unisonweb/unison/unison-src/transcripts/alias-many.md

 List.init : [a] -> Optional [a]
 List.init as =
-  case as of
+  match as with
     [] -> None
     as :+ _ -> Some as

 List.intersperse : a -> [a] -> [a]
 List.intersperse a as =
   go acc as =
-    case as of
+    match as with
       [] -> acc
       [x] -> acc :+ x
       x +: xs -> go (acc :+ x :+ a) xs